10Kang/Database-SQL/README.md

 # Database-SQL

-* This SQL script is dedicated for database tutorial hosted by FreeCodeCamp tutorial on Postgresql
+* The files are dedicated for database tutorial hosted by FreeCodeCamp.

-* The script creates a database of celestrial bodies with 5 tables
+* Included the SQL script for reproducing the database for celestrial bodies and worldcup database.

-* The data in the tables are not for not real life data and created from google search, just for the use and practice of database
+* The data in the celestrial bodies are man-made and NOT TRUE.

+* The insert_data.sh and queries.sh are the bash shell script for inserting data from games.csv and also data query for information